ozooxo/notes/python/django.md

 - `verbose_name` is an optional named argument to describe the relationship.
 - For many-to-may relationship, the relation table can have other columns to describe the properties of the relation.
 In that case, we should define a intermediate model `RelationClassName`.
 Use the `through='RelationClassName'` optional named argument in the `models.ManyToManyField` constructor, and in `RelationClassName` class define both foreign keys.
   - This may be generated to a relation table with not exactly two foreign keys.
+- For foreign key (many-to-one relationship), there is no corresponding one-to-many relationship written in the one-class.
+Just query by `one_instance_name.many_instance_name_set.all()`.

+Also, notice that since python classes cannot be used before being defined, definition can only go one way.
+So for one-to-many relationship, the one-class need to go before the many-class.
+For many-to-many relationship, the `models.ManyToManyField` class attribute can only be set for the later class.

 #### Inheritance